 Royal Canadian Circus

-The Royal Canadian Family Circus is in Richmond over the May Long Weekend most years, although not in 2020.
-Due to the outbreak of the coronavirus, the circus’ 2020 North American tour has been cancelled.
-It will be back again though in 2021.
+The Royal Canadian Family Circus is in Richmond over the May Long Weekend most years, although not in 2020 or 2021.
+Due to the outbreak of the coronavirus, the circus’ 2020 North American tour was completely cancelled, and its 2021 shows in the Lower Mainland were also cancelled.

 When it is in town, the circus shows are very highly recommended, especially for families!
 There are no exotic animals (which is great), but there are numerous world-class acts.

 Some of the performers from the Royal Canadian International Circus’ show a couple of years ago appeared in the Hugh Jackman film “The Greatest Showman.”
-The 2019 performer lineup was equally impressive, as will be the show in 2021.
+The 2019 performer lineup was equally impressive, as will be the show the next time the circus is in town.

 Tickets for the circus start at just $25 (but see below for information on how to save).

-TIP #1: If you use the promo code VansBestPlaces when purchasing General Admission tickets for the circus you’ll get 2-for-1 pricing!
-(Note: the promo code is good for General Admission, not VIP and Ringside seats.)
+TIP #1: If you used the promo code VansBestPlaces when purchasing General Admission tickets for the circus in previous years you got 2-for-1 pricing!
+(Note: The promo code was good for General Admission, not VIP and Ringside seats.)
+2021 details are to be confirmed.

 TIP #2: Richmond isn’t the only Lower Mainland stop for the circus most years.
-The Royal Canadian Family Circus will also likely be in both Vancouver and Surrey in 2021 too.
+The Royal Canadian Family Circus will also hopefully be in both Vancouver and Surrey in 2021 too.

 For more great activities in the month of May, check out Vancouver’s Best Places’ May Calendar.